EvHaus/doby-grid/README.md

 ### Limitations

-- If the grid is rendered inside an invisible element, or an element that is resized - you will need to manually detect it and call "resize()" to correct the rendering.
-Window resizing is auto-detected.
+- If your grid is rendered inside an invisible element, or an element that is resized - you will need to manually call "resize()" to correct the rendering.
+Window resizing is auto-detected however.
-- Using variable row heights will have a severe speed impact.
-If you can get away with predefined row heights - that will make the grid faster.

 ---

 ### How To Use

 Download the *doby-grid.js* file and drop it into your web app.
-Then include into your app either via Require JS, or by adding a < script > tag after the required dependencies.
+Then include it into your app either via Require JS, or by adding a `<script>` tag after the required dependencies.

 Then simply call: